PennyLaneAI/pennylane/README.md

 Build using CPU as well GPU (Nvidia CUDA 11.1+) is also supported.

-To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow or Jax) run following:
+To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) run following:

 ```
 make -f docker.makefile build-base